Skip to Main Content

 1965

-New submissions for Spring 2026: Jay Gronlund ’65 submitted this newsy report.
-“We had a memorable 60th Reunion last June 2025, our first as Golden Mules.
+New submissions for Spring 2026: Jay Gronlund ’65 submitted this newsy report: “We had a memorable 60th Reunion last June 2025, our first as Golden Mules.
 Admittedly, it felt weird to lead in the Parade of Classes (are we really that old?).
 We had more than 35 classmates attend, many loyal supporters who come every five years, and then there was Eric Spitzer ’65, who had not attended a reunion in eons, never took off his handsome blazer, and was constantly repeating how much fun he was having.
 The Saturday dinner was mixed with another class, which raised some questions, but a few hard-core classmates closed the bar: John Cornell ’65Judy Eyges ’65Rick ’65 and Nancy Winslow Harwood ’65Bob Rogers ’65, and me.
 John Tewhey ’65 hosted me before the reunion, and we met with a long-lost friend, Ken Stone ’64, for a fun lunch.
 Sunny Coady ’65 had an additional reunion with her three siblings, who all went to Colby and were present at Reunion Weekend.
 Sunny and Bucky ’65 and Anna Owens Smith ’65 enjoyed the Colby-Williams soccer game in Williamstown in October; we all had lunch together in Naples, Fla., in January, too.
 Gail and Rick Davis ’65 had a memorable Tauck tour through Scandinavia in September and are now planning a Mediterranean tour with a focus on Malta in May.
 Margo Beach ’65 was so happy to see Barbara McGillicudy Bolton ’65, and she really enjoyed reading Barbara’s book Lulu Goes To College, based on her Colby experience.
 Ginger Goddard Barnes ’65 is still healthy enough to get around, visiting Charley ’63 and Pam Plumb Carey ’65 in Delray Beach, Fla., in March.
 But no one can beat Rick and Nancy Harwood in worldwide travels.
 They took a long cruise in the Far East last winter, from Singapore to Bangkok.
 Andy ’64 and Nancy Greer Weiland ’65 actually found snow in Vail to enjoy skiing in March with their daughter and granddaughter.
 May-Lis and I had a wonderful Viking tour to Iceland and the fjords of Norway last June, including a side trip to Oslo to see my cousins.
 The bigger news was son Peter having a baby boy, Anderson, on New Year’s Eve (my first grandson), joining his 18-month-old sister, Hadley.
 My best to all!”

 1966